tychon/phrases/README.md

-stats       Show stats about storage. save        Save storage to file again (pretty useless). change-lock Change passphrase of container. resalt      Change permanent salt of container test        Enter a passphrase and test if it matches the current one. list REGEX  Search in names of entries for POSIX regex. new TYPE    Create new entry, types: phrase, asym, field, data
+stats       Show stats about storage. save        Save storage to file again (pretty useless). change-lock Change passphrase of container. test        Enter a passphrase and test if it matches the current one. resalt      Change permanent salt of container iterations  Change the number of PBKDF2 rounds. list REGEX  Search in names of entries for POSIX regex. new TYPE    Create new entry, types: phrase, asym, field, data